Skip to Content

 Minwax Classic Gray StainWhite Chalk PaintRust-Oleum Mat Sealer

-Once the paint is dry, you are ready to add your signage.
-For this step, I used letters that I created with my Silhouette Cameo.
-I used card stock to cut each individual letter and the taller letters are approx. 11 inches tall.
+For this step, I used letters that I created with a Silhouette Cameo.
+I used card stock to cut each individual letter, and the taller letters are approximately 11 inches tall.

 If you don’t have a Silhouette Cameo or Cricut Maker, you can purchase precut stencils to complete your project.
-You will probably want to purchase upper case stencils and lower case to achieve the look you desire.

-Silhouette CameoCricut MakerUpper Case StencilsLower Case Stencils
+Here are some resource links: Silhouette CameoCricut MakerUpper Case StencilsLower Case Stencils

-Begin by aligning the first stencil and securing it in place with painters tape.
 Using a stencil brush, add a small amount of paint and blot any excess from the brush.
 In a downward motion, paint your stencil.

 Note: Because the stencils may overlap to get the placement correct, you may need to allow drying time before moving to the next letter.